 The facilities here are quite nice.
 Spread throughout the trails are signs with information about the animals and plants you may encounter here.
 Some of these are about specific animals (did you know Cottontail Rabbits can see behind them, or that beavers can see through their eyelids when closed?).
 There are also benches around the Pond Trail, and picnic tables near the river overlook.
 All told the city did a nice job of renovating and improving this preserve.

 The Pond Trail is a loop around the central pond and wetland, and I saw several egrets while I was there.
 There are multiple spots to get a closer look, unfortunately I didn’t bring a good camera, so my photos aren’t great.
 Wildflowers were blooming as well.
 I can only imagine how busy this preserve must be when the birds are migrating!

 The two dirt trails aren’t well marked.
 The Thicket Trail is accessible by the Trinity River overlook (near the picnic tables), just to the right of the raised boardwalk.
 It took you through a thick forested area, and took me back towards the road, with a path that took me back to the parking lot.
 The River Trail Loop was accessible near a bird blind (approximately halfway around the Pond Look Trail), and is a wide trail (I thought it was a service road at first), which takes you down to the river, and gives you a more natural experience.
 Butterflies were everywhere when I visited, it really was beautiful back there.

-I’ve known about this preserve for several years (once I tried to visit and couldn’t figure out how to get to it, the second time it was closed for renovation), and am so glad I visited when I did.
-The new renovations to the preserve make this a beautiful spot to visit and explore, so nature lovers should make it a point to visit and explore this recently upgraded preserve!
+I’ve known about the John F. Burke Nature Preserve for several years (once I tried to visit and couldn’t figure out how to get to it, the second time it was closed for renovation), and am so glad I visited when I did.
+The new renovations to this preserve make this a beautiful spot to visit and explore.
+Nature lovers should make it a point to visit and explore this recently upgraded natural space!